modernfuthark/holbertonschool-low_level_programming/0x07-pointers_arrays_strings/README.md

 Tim Sninsky
 02/24/20
 ---
-Directory for the `Even More Pointers, Arrays, and Strings` project.
+Directory for the `Even More Pointers, Arrays, and Strings` project!